ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ```

 The root issue ([mypyc#862]) is that mypyc doesn't understand class level scoping ... or
 that negative integers are constants (using a positive integer fixed the crash).
-Working
+I
-around this issue allowed me to embed the date I fixed this and many other issues.
-I think
+embedded the date I workarounded this issue, I think it's a pretty cute historical
-it's a pretty cute historical codebase quirk ❀
+codebase quirk ❀

 ````diff
 @@ -1811,20 +1826,20 @@ class StringParser: